My Journey—Student to Working Illustrator

 Completing the illustration course at the Art Institute of Boston did not endow me with a degree of any kind, but it did give me the basics in commercial art production.
 Looking about for work where those basics might be employed, I found a job offer from a very small Boston advertising agency.
 When I was given a tour by the boss, I was more than a bit dismayed to see a long, dark, narrow room with an aisle dividing two rows of drawing boards with about a dozen Bob Cratchits bent over their work silently scratching with their pens at their assignments, their hands kept from freezing by fingerless gloves, and the room’s dank chill kept at bay by ragged scarfs wrapped around their necks.

-In the late 1970s, a part time job at the Avenue Victor Hugo Bookshop in Boston led to my first regular professional illustration assignment for the science fiction magazine, Galileo, which was published by Vincent McCaffery, the bookstore’s owner and a fine art director.
+In the late 1970s, a part-time job at the Avenue Victor Hugo Bookshop in Boston led to my first regular professional illustration assignment for the science fiction magazine, Galileo, which was published by Vincent McCaffery, the bookstore’s owner and a fine art director.
 The story was “Samaritan” by Connie Willis and my illustration was painted in acrylic.
 The story concerned an episode in the future when a church employed an orangutan to clean a valuable stained glass window.
 The ape’s long arms and brachiating abilities allowed him to do the simple job without using ladders or scaffolding which could endanger the window.
 Without my synopsis being too much of a spoiler, the orangutan (who had a pet cat) requested that he be baptized, using sign language to make that request.
 The conundrum for the minister was whether an ape, even though apparently sentient, could be baptized.

 The above details about this assignment are mentioned because the most important part of an illustration job is careful interpretation of the scene to be illustrated.
 This is a skill that can be taught, but it’s also a skill that can and should grow with experience and observation of other artists’ work.

 Research can be one of the most interesting parts of the job for illustrators.
-Maybe research should be called “focused daydreaming,” casting open the mind to gather as many diverse and numerous images and information of the subjects to be illustrated.
-What is now done chiefly by Googling was done back then by trips to museums, libraries, archives, and hopefully a coffee shop or two for sustenance.
-It was no easy matter back then to find reference for an orangutan… or for that matter, any of the elements in that painting.
+Maybe research should be called “focused daydreaming,”—casting open the mind to gather as many diverse and numerous images and information of the subjects to be illustrated.
+What is now done chiefly by Googling was done back then by trips to museums, libraries, archives, and (hopefully) a coffee shop or two for sustenance.
+It was no easy matter back then to find reference for an orangutan… or, for that matter, any of the elements in that painting.
 I was lucky to find a neighborhood cat to pose for my reference.

-For the second illustration for that story, my research took me up to the actual historic house where Revere culminated his mission, the Hancock-Clarke House in Lexington.
-I researched the rooms, the wallpaper and the furnishings where a climactic scene in this wacky science fiction story took place.
+For the second illustration for that story, my research took me up to the actual historic house where Revere culminated his mission: the Hancock-Clarke House in Lexington.
+I researched the rooms, the wallpaper, and the furnishings where a climactic scene in this wacky science-fiction story took place.
 Though a comic and quirky tale, I wanted the illustrations to be informed by accurate historical research.
 In this tale of science-fictional skewed history, John Hancock is launched across the room, wigs and flintlock pistols flying.
 All these items were researched and illustrated as accurately as possible even though the story was more unhinged than historical.

-Little did I know that decades later, after my move to Virginia, I’d be working with author Ben Edwards in researching and painting some of the same locales, buildings and details for his book One April in Boston and ensuing historical projects.
+Little did I know that, decades later, after my move to Virginia, I’d be working with author Ben Edwards in researching and painting some of the same locales, buildings and details for his book One April in Boston and ensuing historical projects.
 In successful historical illustration, research is a collaborative enterprise, especially if the illustrator lives far from where the documented sources for the illustrations reside.
 Ben’s intimate familiarity with the history and landmarks of the greater Boston area and his connections to historic sites have been invaluable resources for my research of the Revolutionary period.

-Since the bayonetted ceiling episode, my interest in history illustration has grown exponentially, and though I have enjoyed illustrating all manner of science fictional subjects, hobbits, monsters, Star Wars characters, educational books, and a few jobs for films, historical subjects seem to resonate the most for me.
+Since the bayonetted ceiling episode, my interest in history illustration has grown exponentially, and though I have enjoyed illustrating all manner of science-fiction subjects, hobbits, monsters, Star Wars characters, educational books, and a few jobs for films, historical subjects seem to resonate the most for me.
 My fortuitous meeting with Ben in 1998 at the Paul Revere House in Boston and his One April in Boston book allowed me to hone my pen and ink skills in historical illustration.
 The recent commission of a series illustrating Paul Revere’s ride made it possible for me to strengthen my skills using digital paint but in a traditional, painterly style.
 More about those methods in a later blog post.